 Global Dessert Supplier,

-The client, well-known for their little ramekins of delicious chocolate puddings, have over the years grown from supplying a local supermarket to where it is now – a worldwide phenomenon.
+The customer, well-known for their little ramekins of delicious chocolate puddings, have over the years grown from supplying a local supermarket to where it is now – a worldwide phenomenon.

 The original freezer store was operating from four existing compressors based on the functioning condition of -35oC to maintain a temperature of -28oC.
 As the new store temperature requirement was -25oC, the current compressors were retro-fitted to enable them to operate at a higher suction pressure to increase efficiency – functioning at -32oC.
 JD Industrial designed a spiral refrigeration package using ammonia as the primary refrigerant to support the retrofit.